 Ceph first maps objects into placement groups (PGs) using a simple hash function, with an adjustable bit mask to control the number of PGs.
-We choose a value that gives each OSD on the order of 100 PGs to balance variance in OSD utilizations with the amount of replicationrelated metadata maintained by each OSD.
-Placement groups are then assigned to OSDs using CRUSH (Controlled Replication Under Scalable Hashing) [29], a pseudo-random data distribution function that efficiently maps each PG to an ordered list of OSDs upon which to store object replicas.
+We choose a value that gives each OSD on the order of 1000 PGs to balance variance in OSD utilizations with the amount of replication-related metadata maintained by each OSD.

+Placement groups are then assigned to OSDs using CRUSH (Controlled Replication Under Scalable Hashing) [?], a pseudo-random data distribution function that efficiently maps each PG to an ordered list of OSDs upon which to store object replicas.
 This differs from conventional approaches (including other object-based file systems) in that data placement does not rely on any block or object list metadata.
-To locate any object, CRUSH requires only the placement group and an OSD cluster map: a compact, hierarchical description of the devices comprising the storage cluster.
+In contrast, to locate any object, CRUSH requires only the placement group and an OSD cluster map: a compact, hierarchical description of the devices comprising the storage cluster.
 This approach has two key advantages: first, it is completely distributed such that any party (client, OSD, or MDS) can independently calculate the location of any object; and second, the map is infrequently updated, virtually eliminating any exchange of distribution-related metadata.
 In doing so, CRUSH simultaneously solves both the data distribution problem ("where should I store data") and the data location problem ("where did I store data").
-By design, small changes to the storage cluster have little impact on existing PG mappings, minimizing data migration due to device failures or cluster expansion.
+Most importantly, small changes to the storage cluster have little impact on existing PG mappings, minimizing data migration due to device failures or cluster expansion.

-The cluster map hierarchy is structured to align with the clusters physical or logical composition and potential sources of failure.
-For instance, one might form a fourlevel hierarchy for an installation consisting of shelves full of OSDs, rack cabinets full of shelves, and rows of cabinets.
+The cluster map hierarchy is structured to align with its physical composition and potential sources of failure.
+For instance, one might form a four-level hierarchy for an installation consisting of shelves full of OSDs, rack cabinets full of shelves, and rows of cabinets.
 Each OSD also has a weight value to control the relative amount of data it is assigned.
 CRUSH maps PGs onto OSDs based on placement rules, which define the level of replication and any constraints on placement.
 For example, one might replicate each PG on three OSDs, all situated in the same row (to limit inter-row replication traffic) but separated into different cabinets (to minimize exposure to a power circuit or edge switch failure).
-The cluster map also includes a list of down or inactive devices and an epoch number, which is incremented each time the map changes.
-All OSD requests are tagged with the client's map epoch, such that all parties can agree on the current distribution of data.
-Incremental map updates are shared between cooperating OSDs, and piggyback on OSD replies if the client's map is out of date.
+The cluster map also includes a list of down or inactive devices and a version number, which is incremented by an MDS each time the map changes.
+All OSD requests are tagged with the client's map version, such that all parties can agree on the current distribution of data.
+OSDs with old maps request the latest from an MDS or receive incremental updates from their peers.
+Updates also piggyback on OSD replies if the client's map is out of date.